-Health Tips are a daily infographic posted on either the school’s social media or PTA’s social media to share the health benefits of over 100 different vegetables, fruits, herbs, and spices.
-If the school’s official Facebook or PTA Facebook isn’t available for some reason, a separate Health/Classroom Farming focused school page can be created.
+Health Tips are a daily infographic posted on a Facebook page created by ReBuildUp to highlight the health efforts at the school.
+The school is encouraged to share these daily Health Tips on their school’s or PTA’s official Facebook Page featuring the sponsor.
+The Health Tips shared feature over 100 different vegetables, fruits, herbs, and spices.
 The goal is to help influence the shopping habits of parents so they can provide the healthiest options for their children when possible.

 Unless funded entirely by the school, the CFMP is funded primarily by Business and Individual Sponsors for a small fee ($3-5 per day).
 These Daily Sponsors can choose to fund a single day or more.
 The business logo or individual’s chosen picture will be featured on the right side of the Health Tip they’re sponsoring.

-The school, parents, and PTA are needed to help recruit sponsors in their area and in return the designated recipient (classroom, school, or PTA) will receive 33% of the money they raise excluding processing fees.
-This percentage amount may be smaller if the School’s or PTA’s Facebook page isn’t able to participate for some reason.
+In addition to efforts by ReBuildUp to find sponsors in the community, the school, parents, and PTA are welcome to help recruit sponsors in their area.
+In return, the designated recipient (classroom, school, or PTA) will receive up to 33% of the money they raise excluding processing fees.
+This percentage amount may be smaller if the School’s or PTA’s Facebook page isn’t able to participate in sharing Health Tips for some reason.

 This percentage deal excludes government funds like if a school district contributes money towards a school.

 Funds are sent to the school at the end of December and May in the form of a cashiers check.
 Visit our Daily Sponsors page to get more details about how sponsorship works.

 Each participating School/PTA will be given a link to share with potential sponsors taking them to a customized page to review the CFMP and pick what days they want to sponsor.
 Here’s an example of this School page.

 Affiliate Card (optional)